bogdandm/json2python-models/README.md

     * **Default**: `--merge percent_70 number_10`

 * `--dict-keys-regex`, `--dkr` - List of regular expressions (Python syntax).
+    If all keys of some dict are match one of the pattern then this dict will be marked as dict field but not nested model.
     * **Format**: `--dkr RegEx [RegEx ...]`
-        If all keys of some dict are match one of them then this dict will be marked as dict field but not nested model.
     * **Example**: `--dkr node_\d+ \d+_\d+_\d+`
     * **Note**: `^` and `$` (string borders) tokens will be added automatically but you have escape to other special characters manually.
     * **Optional**

 * `--dict-keys-fields`, `--dkf` - List of model fields names that will be marked as dict fields